humdrumcomet/LuaHelper/README.md

 # LuaHelper - A collection of Lua functions and LuaLatex commands to ease LuaLatex coding
 ## Introduction
-with python code from within LuaLaTeX or LuaTeX easy.

 ## Warnings
 This code is experimental, and has so far only been tested on a linux system (though I suspect it